Pratikshinde55/Ansible-setup-onAWS/README.md

 ### Step-3: [Allow Authentication in sshd config file]
+To access the EC2 by SSH then we need to change some settings in SSH Config file, The Location of SSH Config file is **/etc/ssh/sshd_config**.

     vi /etc/ssh/sshd_config

 ![11](https://github.com/Pratikshinde55/Ansible-setup-onAWS/assets/145910708/b26c3367-0e18-42aa-9031-4adb254a8142)

 ### Step-4: [Restart sshd service]
+After change in the ssh config file then we need to restart that file to apply the new changes.

     systemctl restart sshd

 - NOTE: for Target-node 1 & 2 i use general user is "pratik" after created user above four steps do as it is in each target nodes.

-## On Ansible Master-Node:---
+## On Ansible Master-Node:-
 After do 1st four steps then create Key in general user in my case psadmin is general user of my Ansible master node

 Go inside general user (psadmin) and create key for ssh Authentication:

       ssh-keygen

-Note: **Create ssh key at general user on which we want run ansible command.**
+- Note: **Create ssh key at general user on which we want run ansible command.**

 ![12](https://github.com/Pratikshinde55/Ansible-setup-onAWS/assets/145910708/c33efb1a-fdff-4d34-8475-e6d4de217dd9)